 This samples from Crimea can be labeled as Proto Gravettian culture.
 The Gravettian culture is very important for Europe because their autosomes are at the origin of later WHG that appears after the LGM.
 Gravettian culture is also important because it's the first apparition of the haplogroup I in Europe which later will expand in the form of I2.
-We had a thread about this subject in the group.

 With this new data it's becoming clear that the population that created the Gravettian culture moved via Caucasus to Eastern Europe and from there to Balkans and Western Europe.
 Replacing the local more archaic humans, who left virtually no ancestry in modern Europeans.